Local Government Program Assistance

 Rule R926-3 designates those regulations which are acceptable to the Utah Department of Transportation (UDOT) in the administration of funds for counties, cities, and towns provided for by the Utah Legislature.
 The Appendix includes the Statutory Provisions relating to “B” & “C” Road Funds.

 Update of Mileage Used for Allocation of Class B & C Road Funds

 It is the responsibility of counties and municipalities to update their Class B or C mileage with UDOT when any changes have occurred.
-UDOT cannot add new road mileage to the system without first receiving proper documentation from the local agency to place on file (see 3.
-Procedures, paragraph C, page 6 in regulations).
+UDOT cannot add new road mileage to the system without first receiving proper documentation from the local agency to place on file.

 Class B & C mileage can be updated by each entity as often as once per year.
 Changes will be made in the next bi-monthly allocation executed after the documentation is received by UDOT.

 Joint Highway Committee

 Joint Highway Committee ProgramsSeveral types of federal funds are allocated to Utah each year by congress for use on transportation facilities in the rural and small urban areas of the state.
 In addition to these funds, specific dollars are also set aside for bridges on the local system in all areas of the state.